RedMser/godot-embed-external-editor/README.md

 - Until [this PR](https://github.com/godotengine/godot-vscode-plugin/pull/400) is finished and merged, debugging code is not possible.
 - Rarely, a black strip appears at the top of VSCode which offsets all input events
   - **Workaround:** Restart VSCode to fix this (sadly not even the "Reload Window" command solves this).

+# Contributing

+I don't plan on working on this project for more than my personal use-cases, so I would greatly appreciate help from others to improve upon this extension:

+- Support other OSes like Mac or Linux.
+- Support more editors, including documentation on how to set them up.
+- Fix usability issues and bugs.

+Create issues for ideas, feedback or bugs.
+Open pull requests if you implemented something.
+All help is appreciated! :)

+If you want to say thanks, then you can instead [donate on GitHub sponsors](https://github.com/RedMser/godot-embed-external-editor).